Alex Prizgintas: Author, Musician, Historian, and Preservationist

 The Edward J. Crist Collection of Orange County Railroad History contains artifacts showcasing the importance of Orange County’s railroads and how they influenced the Hudson Valley’s industrial development.
-A large portion of the collection features over 1,000 documents, postcards, and images of local railroads from the mid-nineteenth century to the present day.
-Among the railroads represented include:
+A large portion of the collection features over 500 documents, postcards, and images of local railroads from the mid-nineteenth century to the present day.
+Among the railroads represented from the Hudson Valley include:

 Erie Railroad (and predecessors)